sccache integration

 nsc cache sccache setup --token token.json --cache_name default

 This saves the token to token.json in the current directory.
-Then configure sccache using the token:
+Then configure sccache using the token and start the server:

-$ nsc cache sccache setup --token token.json --cache_name default
+$ export $(nsc cache sccache setup --token token.json --cache_name default)

-This prints the environment variables needed to configure sccache with credentials bound to your user.
-Export them to your shell.
+This sets the environment variables needed to configure sccache with credentials bound to your user.
 If the current user gets removed from the workspace (or their permissions are reduced), the token becomes invalid.
 The token can also be revoked ahead of time.

 How it works